rjbrown57/binman/Readme.md

 Grab the latest release [here](https://github.com/rjbrown57/binman/releases), and let binman grab it for you next time :rocket:

 Binman will attempt to find a release asset that matches your OS and architecture and one of the types of files we handle currently.
 Currently handled file types are "zip", "tar", "binary", "exe".

 Just add the releasepath to your shell PATH var and you are good to go!

 ## Config Sync

 To run binman effectively you need a config.

-Running binman with no arguements, and no config will populate the defualt config to your OS's appropriate [config directory](https://pkg.go.dev/os#UserConfigDir).
+Running binman with no arguments, and no config will populate the default config to your OS's appropriate [config directory](https://pkg.go.dev/os#UserConfigDir).
 On linux the config file will be added to `~/.config/binman/config`.

 Binman also allows supplying a configfile from an alternate path with the `-c` flag or by the "BINMAN_CONFIG" environment variable.